scikit-learn/enhancement_proposals/slep006/proposal.rst

   validation
 * (maybe in scope) passing sample properties (e.g. `sample_weight`) to some scorers and not others in a multi-metric cross-validation setup
-* (likley out of scope) passing sample properties to non-fit methods, for instance to index grouped samples that are to be treated as a single sequence in prediction.
+* (likely out of scope) passing sample properties to non-fit methods, for instance to index grouped samples that are to be treated as a single sequence in prediction.